Chloe Kelly: Everton

-In June 2016, Kelly joined FA WSL 2 side Everton on a three-month loan in order to gain additional first team experience;.
-She made nine starts for the Toffees, and scored two goals.
+In June 2016, Kelly joined FA WSL 2 side Everton on a three-month loan in order to gain additional first team experience.
+She made nine starts for the team, and scored two goals.

 In July 2017, Kelly returned to newly-promoted FA WSL 1 Everton for a second loan spell.
 Kelly made four appearances for Everton and scored two goals in the remaining months of 2017.

 In the WSL Cup, Kelly scored her first senior hat-trick on 16 November 2017 in a 4–0 victory against Oxford United.